UTSAVS26/cognicore-ai/docs/source/getting_started.rst

 Getting Started
 ===============

-Welcome to CogniCore!
+Welcome to CogniCoreAI!
 This guide will walk you through the entire process of installing the framework, setting up your environment, and running your first intelligent agent in just a few minutes.

 Step 1: Installation
 --------------------

-CogniCore is available on PyPI and can be installed with any modern Python package manager.
-We recommend `uv`, which is used for the development of CogniCore itself.
+CogniCoreAI is available on PyPI and can be installed with any modern Python package manager.
+We recommend `uv`, which is used for the development of CogniCoreAI itself.

 .. code-block:: bash

-   uv pip install cognicore
+   uv pip install cognicoreai

 Step 2: Set Your OpenAI API Key